 The Story Behind the Story (45-60 minutes)

-This interactive presentation includes an exploration of the craft, inspiration ,and research behind The Wolf’s Curse, a behind-the-scenes look at the author’s journey to publication, the building blocks of story, a brainstorming exercise, and a short reading.
+This presentation includes an exploration of the inspiration and research behind The Wolf’s Curse, a behind-the-scenes look at the author’s journey to publication, the building blocks of story, a brainstorming exercise, and a short reading.
 For small or large groups.
 Q&A included.

 CRAFT WORKSHOPS FOR ADULTS (45-60 minutes)